Skip to Content

 City Raccoon

-Raccoons are not only experts at understanding where food is to be found and use critical thinking skills to get at it, but have also made their territories smaller to avoid crossing traffic.
+Raccoons are not only experts at understanding where food is to be found and use critical thinking skills to get at it but have also made their territories smaller to avoid crossing traffic.

-On top of that, another team of researchers found that city raccoons have had a Jimmy Neutron “Brain Blast!” moment and now show an expanded brain size and more brain activity than raccoons in rural areas.
+In addition, another team of researchers found that city raccoons have had a Jimmy Neutron “Brain Blast!” moment and now show an expanded brain size and more brain activity than raccoons in rural areas.

 The Meandering Manatee

-Further south, while not thriving, American manatees have found a more worrisome way to get by.
-Manatees do not have much insulating body fat, and therefore, if hit with a prolonged period of cold weather, they can develop hypothermia quickly and die.
+Further south, while not thriving, American manatees have found a more worrisome way to surviveManatees do not have much insulating body fat, and therefore, if they are hit with a prolonged period of cold weather, they can develop hypothermia quickly and die.

 With the explosion of climate change, weather extremes are becoming more frequent and intense.
 Though manatees typically stay warm during the winter by residing near natural underwater hot springs, one solid winter storm and a prolonged period of cold waters would be enough to kill an entire herd.